simengangstad/SwiftyCloudKit/README.md

 ## Use

-SwiftyCloudKit is structured into three submodules: CloudKitFetcher, CloudKitHandler and CloudKitSubscriber.
-The library supports offline capabilities.
-If `offlineSupport` is set to true, and there is a case where an internet connection is not present, the library will store records temporarily locally, and upload them later.
+SwiftyCloudKit is structured into three submodules: CloudKitFetcher, CloudKitHandler and CloudKitSubscriber. *Note: The library supports offline capabilities.
+If `offlineSupport` is set to true, and there is a case where an internet connection is not present, the library will store records temporarily locally, and upload them later.*

 ### CloudKitFetcher